nus-mmsys/QUETRA/README.md

 * Implementation code for QUETRA, BBA, and ELASTIC are available in `code` directory.
 * The rate adaptations algorithms above are implementated for `Dash.js` v2.1.1 but can be adopted in different version of `Dash.js`
 * The default variable provided by `Dash.js` are kept intact in the three rate adaptation algorithms above.
-* To integrate these rate adaptation algorithms into `Dash.js`, you can follow the same structure as how `BolaRule.js` is integrated into `Dash.js` inside the folder `dash.js/src/streaming/rules/abr/`
+* To integrate these rate adaptation algorithms into `Dash.js`, you can follow the same structure as how `BolaRule.js` is integrated into `Dash.js` inside the directory `dash.js/src/streaming/rules/abr/`
 * Buffer capacity can be changed in `MediaPlayerModel.js` file located at `dash.js/src/streaming/models/` by changing the value of
     - `BUFFER_TIME_AT_TOP_QUALITY_LONG_FORM` (when content is more than 10 minutes),
     - `BUFFER_TO_KEEP` (when content is less than 10 minutes)